 and finally

-From a computational picture, the trained neural network is defined as a family of probability distributions on a sample space of excess noise $S$, indexed by a parameter vector $\hat \theta \in \Theta$.
-Thus, the trained neural network acts as a statistical estimator $\hat{\theta}: S \to \Theta$, approximating the mapping from data to channel parameters.
-The quantity in Eq.~\eqref{eq:sigma_max_nn} defines a confidence interval with probability $1 - \epsilon/2$, which is operationally equivalent to the parameter estimation method based on MLE in Ref.~\cite{Leverrier2010}.
+From a computational picture, the trained neural network is defined as a family of probability distributions on a sample space of excess noise $\mathcal{S}$, indexed by a parameter vector $\hat \theta \in \Theta$.
+Thus, the trained neural network acts as a statistical estimator $\hat{\theta}: \mathcal{S} \to \Theta$, approximating the mapping from data to channel parameters.
+The quantity in Eq.~\eqref{eq:sigma_max_nn} defines a confidence interval with probability $1 - \epsilon/2$:

 Since neural networks can be computationally expensive, the efforts invested in them must be used on processes that have significant impacts on the key rate.
 As discussed, this is the case for excess noise \cite{Huang2016, Laudenbach2018, doi:10.1126/sciadv.adi9474}.
-In this case, the neural network to estimate the variance in the worst-case is then defined, and finally, we can estimate the excess noise via PEP \ref{PAP:3}, which is operationally equivalent to PEP \ref{PAP:2}.
+In this case, the neural network to estimate the variance in the worst-case is then defined, and finally, we can estimate the excess noise via PEP \ref{PAP:3}.